China state planner says will let power tariffs reflect supply and demand | Headlines

 China state planner says will let power tariffs reflect supply and demand

-The National Development and Reform Administration also said it would increase domestic natural gas production and guide companies to arrange spot LNG imports at an early date.
+The National Development and Reform Commission also said it would increase domestic natural gas production and guide companies to arrange spot imports of liquefied natural gas at an early date. "(The Government) shall not intervene in electricity prices from floating within a reasonable range and shall let prices reflect market fundamentals and changes in cost," the planner said.

-Also Read: COVID-19 cases in southeast China more than double as Delta spreads
+The NDRC also said that residential electricity consumption accounts for only a fifth of the total so China has the ability to provide "full protection".
+To ensure coal supplies ahead of peak winter heating in northeast China, which was among the regions worst hit by coal and power crunch, the planner called for miners to double down on signing with power plants mid-to-long-term contracts for thermal coal.

+Meantime, the government has designated key coal mines in Shanxi, Shaanxi, Inner Mongolia in north China as emergency suppliers for the region over the winter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)